 2060 Sixth Ave.
 N, Long Lake, MN.

-Spring Ephemeral Wildflower Walk.
-Sue Galloway lead the walk.
-Spring ephemerals bloom in that brief interval between the soil’s warming and the leafing of the dense tree canopy.
-A trained wildflower specialist helped us distinguish beautiful hidden blooms that often go unnoticed.
+Spring Ephemeral Wildflower Walk Spring ephemerals bloom in that brief interval between the soil’s warming and the leafing of the dense tree canopy.
+Sue Galloway, a trained wildflower specialist, helped us distinguish beautiful hidden blooms that often go unnoticed.

-Spring Warbler Bird Walk.
-Master birders, Bill and Esther Marengo, took us on Wolsfeld Woods’ annual spring warbler walk.
+Spring Warbler Bird Walk We brought our binoculars and bird books and joined master birders, Bill and Esther Marengo, on Wolsfeld Woods’ annual spring warbler walk.